pniraj310/fake-logo-detection/README.md

-# fake-logo-detection
+# fack-logo-detection
-this is a simple project in python to predict crops in india most of the state in multiple seasor according to temp and rain
+ this is a mini project on fack logo detector using python on based on dl and ml